JOURNEY

 They'll take pomegranates which ripen in winter and make a sugary syrup with the juice.
 Then they just add water whenever they want to make a glass of juice!

 And finally...
-I can't resist sharing this photo of the snapper my clever husband caught in the Bay of Kotor
+I can't resist sharing this photo of the snapper my clever husband caught in the Bay of Kotor.

-Where to try these Montenegrin delicacies?
+Wondering where to try these Montenegrin delicacies?
 See our guides below:

 Kotor Bay restaurants